instillai/deep-learning-mini-course/LogisticRegression.rst

 **Sigmoid**

 Given x, ŷ describes the probability that y is 1.
 This is equated as ŷ = P(y = 1 | x) and 0 ≤ ŷ ≤ 1.
-The parameters w and b where w ∈ Rnx and b ∈ R give the sigmoid function ŷ = σ(wT + b).
-The sigmoid function’s output spans from 0 to 1 whereas only using ŷ = wT + b (used for basic linear regression) does not.
-The function is denoted as σ(z) with z being wT + b.
+The parameters w and b where w ∈ R\ :sup:`x`\ and b ∈ R give the sigmoid function ŷ = σ(w\ :sup:`T`\ + b).
+The sigmoid function’s output spans from 0 to 1 whereas only using ŷ = w\ :sup:`x`\ + b (used for basic linear regression) does not.
+The function is denoted as σ(z) with z being w\ :sup:`x`\ + b.
 Looking at the equation in the graph below, the larger the value of z, the closer to 1 the function output will be.
 The smaller the value of z, the closer to 0 the function output will be.

 **Cost Functions**